NileshPandit2601/SmartPricer-ML-Powered-Price-Prediction-for-Computer-Gear/README.md

 # 💻 SmartPricer — ML-Powered Price Prediction for Computer Gear

 ### Project Purpose:
-To demonstrate a full ML project from scratch to deployment to a web app.
+To demonstrate a complete Machine Learning project — from data preprocessing and model building to full deployment as a web application.

 ### Business Case:
-To create a model that accurately predicts component price and automates the manual pricing process.
+To develop a model that accurately predicts component prices and automates the traditionally manual pricing workflow.

 ---
 ### Deliverable:
-A web app that end users can utilize to predict components price using a ML model on the backend.: [SmartPricer App](https://smartpricer-ml-powered-price-prediction-for-computer-gear-yex8.streamlit.app/)
+A web app that end users can use to predict component prices using a machine learning model on the backend.
+Live link : [SmartPricer App](https://smartpricer-ml-powered-price-prediction-for-computer-gear-yex8.streamlit.app/)

 ![App Screenshot](https://github.com/NileshPandit2601/SmartPricer-ML-Powered-Price-Prediction-for-Computer-Gear/blob/main/smartpricer.jpg)